28

 Free admission

-Exhibition ‘After Nature .
-Ulrike Crespo Photography Prize 2024’ in Frankfurt
+‘After Nature .
+Ulrike Crespo Photography Prize 2024’

 The coca plant is one of the world’s most controversial plants.
 In the West, it is primarily associated with the recreational drug cocaine, which was first produced in Europe in the nineteenth century and has given rise to a violent system of drug trade and abuse.
 The plant’s healing and stimulating properties have endowed it with cultural and spiritual significance for the indigenous population of the Andes region, yet this fact has gone rarely mentioned in history books, pointing to the Western hegemony of knowledge among other factors.
 Since 2018, Colombian filmmaker Laura Huertas Millán has examined the coca plant in her work.